ucodery/ucodery-slides/slides/formalizing-a-language/slides.md

 </BarBottom>

 <!--
+grammar is the set of written rules

+Grammar/python.gram

-grammar is the written rules; the parser is the program that fulfills those rules PEG is a catagory of grammars.
-Python's rule implementation is unique recusive decent parser packrat = memoization
+PEG is a catagory of grammars.
+Python's rule implementation is unique

+the parser is the program that fulfills those rules

+recusive decent parser

+packrat = memoization
 -->